vams-skn/equirights/README.md

 **EquiRights** is a  global aggregator of legislations that empowers activists and individuals—especially women, LGBTQ+ folks, and differently-abled people—by providing access to country-specific information about their rights and resources.
 It empowers users to discover, compare, and understand laws relevant to marginalized communities around the world.

-Built with 💙 React and Firebase, EquiRights is designed for clarity, inclusivity, and accessibility, and allows users to:
+Built with 💙 React, EquiRights is designed for clarity, inclusivity, and accessibility, and allows users to:

 - Explore legislations/ laws by country
 - Filter by identity groups